 This study will implement a rigorous intervention to reduce contamination rates in blood culture samples collected at the Emergency and Trauma Centre at the Royal Brisbane and Women’s Hospital.
 The intervention comprises: education to staff that collect blood cultures; the introduction of blood culture collection kits; and regular feedback of quality indicators to the clinicians that collect blood cultures.

-If the intervention is successful then a reduction in blood culture contamination rates and single sets of cultures should be seen.
-The average volume of blood cultured should increase.
-These outcomes should lead to a reduction in patients’ lengths of stay, costs of care, and positive effects in anti-microbial stewardship and patient flow.READ MORE
+If successful, a reduction in blood culture contamination rates and single sets of cultures should be seen, and the average volume of blood cultured should increase.
+These outcomes may help to reduce patient length of stay, cost of care, with positive effects in anti-microbial stewardship and patient flow.READ MORE

 Professor Cullen and her research team developed the IMPACT protocol with EMF funding.
 This protocol enables the rapid diagnosis of low and medium risk patients presenting to the emergency department with chest pain.
 The protocol has been put into practice across Queensland Health.
 This body of research aimed to identify whether the translation had been successful at the Royal Brisbane and Women's Hospital.READ MORE